jakearchibald/jakearchibald.com/static-build/posts/2025/06/animating-zooming/index.md

   }
 </script>

-The translation happens quicker towards the end of the animation, because the `scale` is becoming larger.
+The translation happens more quickly towards the end of the animation, because the `scale` is becoming larger.
 That's what creates the 'swooping' effect.

 # How to fix it

 To fix this, we need to avoid the `scale` acting as a multiplier for the `translate`, and the way to do this is to put the `translate` first.

-We can't just swap the order, as we were relying on the multiplying effect of the `scale` to make the `translate` do the right thing.
+We can't just swap the order, since we're relying on the multiplying effect of the `scale` to make the `translate` do the right thing.
 To achieve the same effect, we need to manually multiply the `translate` values by the `scale` value:

 ```css
 .demo.zoom {